stephengeller/unique-word-calculator/README.md

 ## How to use

-All you have to do is run the app with node in your terminal, and input the numer of primes you want to multiply!
+To run the app, you will need to be in the repository directory in your terminal.

 You can choose between generating a table off a small sample of a book or the full thing!
 Either type `node runFull.js` for the full book or `node